Mbed-TLS/mbedtls-test/developer_guide.md

 #### Global variables

 Note that Groovy does not have global variables as such.
 Each module (`*.groovy` file) is a class, and that class can have multiple instances.
 Therefore, avoid using script-scope variables in a Groovy module that is loaded from another module.
-There's existing code that does this, but it's fragile and has caused us headache so we are moving away from that.
+There's existing code that does this, but it's fragile and has caused us headaches so we are moving away from that.

 ### Playing well with Jenkins